MicrosoftDocs/azure-security-docs/articles/key-vault/managed-hsm/key-attestation.md

 ---

-# Validate Azure Managed HSM keys with key Attestation
+# Validate Azure Managed HSM keys with key attestation

-Key Attestation is a functionality of Azure Managed HSM.
+Key attestation is a functionality of Azure Managed HSM.
 It enables a way to validate the integrity and authenticity of cryptographic keys stored within the hardware security module (HSM).
 It allows organizations to verify that keys were generated and stored within a trusted, FIPS 140-3 Level 3 certified HSM without ever leaving the FIPS boundary.
 By providing cryptographic proof that the keys are securely handled, key attestation enhances trust in key management processes, enabling compliance with stringent security standards and regulations.
 This feature is especially valuable in scenarios where customers need assurance that their keys are protected from unauthorized access, even from cloud providers.

 ## Prerequisites